 $price = new Money(-5, 'USD'); // Throws DomainException

 The hooks fire even during construction, so your object can never exist in an invalid state.
-This is a huge win for domain modeling.
+That alone is worth the upgrade — I've lost count of how many bugs I've traced back to objects that were half-initialized because someone called a setter out of order.

 Hooks and Interfaces